 (Source: Retail Touchpoints)

+Gen Z uses their smartphones and tablets as research tools both before they set foot in a brick-and-mortar store and while inside it.
 So what do they research?
-53% check online for other items they prefer that are not available in the store where they are; 52% compare the retail price with competitors; and 51% search the web for a coupon, discount, or promotion.
+53% of Gen Z uses their smartphone to check online for other items they prefer that are not available in the store where they are; 52% compare the retail price with competitors; and 51% search the web for a coupon, discount, or promotion.

 (Source: Business Wire)

 Because Gen Z’ers were born into the internet age, they expect customer care to be remarkably fast and agile.
 This is especially true with Gen Z on social media.
 Consumers are increasingly using social media instead of phone calls to address their customer service needs which means that individualized, timely care will only become more important as Gen Z grows into its buying power.

 Gen Z values a fast, fluid customer service response more than other groups, meaning brands need to find a way to seamlessly connect interactions, as consumers hop between channels.
 For example, a Gen Z customer who raises an issue on Facebook should still be able to get an update on the situation through Twitter.

 This is a pain point for brands, as 77% said they struggled to create a cohesive journey across channels and devices.
 This is especially troubling given that 62% of consumers want to engage with brands across multiple digital channels and 77% of consumers expect brands’ internal teams to communicate so they don’t have to repeat themselves.